tscaram/todo/README.md

 will remove items from that text file and then send them to a text file labeled "finished.txt", or whatever the finishedPath variable is set to.
 This means that a todo list can be created, and then as items are removed from the list they are sent to a file that keeps track of the items that have been finished.

+Type the word "quit" to exit the todo.py program, or use Ctrl-c